Hypergraph Isomorphism for Groups with Restricted Composition Factors: Isomorphism for Hypergraphs

 \subsection{Recursion Mechanisms}

-Having normalized the input instances in the previous section, we can start to formulate the basic recursion mechanisms to be performed by our algorithm.
+Having introduced methods to obtain $d$-normalized instances, we can start to formulate the basic recursion mechanisms to be performed by our main algorithm.
 We start by extending the orbit-by-orbit processing and standard Luks reduction (see Subsection \ref{subsec:string-isomorphism}) to the setting of hypergraphs basically following \cite{Miller83b}.
 However, for the recursion we shall measure the progress not in terms of the actual size of the instance, but in terms of a \emph{virtual size} to be introduced next.
-The basic idea behind introducing the virtual size of an instance relates to the need of renormalizing the instances throughout the algorithm.
+The basic idea behind introducing the virtual size of an instance relates to the need of invoking the renormalization procedure when calling the main algorithm recursively.
 Intuitively speaking, the virtual size of an instance already takes into account the cost of all potential renormalization steps performed during the algorithm.
 Hence, while the actual size of an instance may grow when renormalizing, its virtual size does not increase.
-This way, we can measure the progress of the algorithm even when the instances get significantly larger due to the renormalization procedures.
+This way, we can measure the progress of the algorithm even when the instances get significantly larger due to the renormalization procedure.